markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ### Show some bird pictures to your DeepLens device

+Once all three blue lights on the AWS DeepLens device are lit, your new customized bird classifier model is running.
 From your DeepLens terminal, use `mplayer` again to view the device's project video stream:

 ```
 mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg